Why A Greater Story?

 And our role in all this?
 We play a supporting role to the Author, helping others see where the spotlight surely needs to be focused.

 This is how we live out A Greater Story.

 About the Author

 My name is Brandon Schmidt.
-After 10 years in vocational ministry, I am now a writer living in Lancaster, PA with my wife Megan, our daughter Norah and a Goldendoodle named Rollins.
+After 10 years in vocational ministry, I am now a writer and marketer living in Lititz, PA with my wife Megan, our daughter Norah, son Micah, and a Goldendoodle named Rollins.

 I’ve always been a student of the Bible, and have earned both a bachelor’s & master’s degrees in the Bible from Cairn University.
 I love helping others see the storyline of the Bible as well as finding their role in this great story.

 Here are a few easy ways to connect with me:

 Looking for a sample of my writing?
 Here are some of the most popular posts on the blog, separated by type: